CEC Professional Standards

 The Council for Exceptional Children (CEC)'s Professional Preparation Standards define the specialized expertise special educators must master for safe and effective practice.
-These standards are used to inform preparation programs, accreditation organizations, and credentialing agencies.
+These standards are used to inform special educator preparation programs, accreditation organizations, and credentialing agencies.

 CEC has and continues to use a collaborative process that ensures that its standards are current, research-based, and designed to fully address the knowledge and skills special educators must master.